 When entering the menu, the editor window turns on, the selected correction is turned On, Apply Corrections is set to On, the amplitude scale is set to Log, and the Amplitude Correction ("Ampcor") trace is displayed.
 The actual, interpolated correction trace is shown in green for the selected correction.
 Note that since the actual interpolated correction is shown, the correction trace may have some curvature to it.
-This trace represents only the correction currently being edited, rather than the total, accumulated amplitude corrections which are currently on, although the total, accumulated correction for all corrections which are turned on is still applied to the data traces.
+This trace represents only the correction currently being edited, rather than the total, accumulated amplitude correction for all amplitude corrections which are currently on, although the total, accumulated correction for all corrections which are turned on is still applied to the data traces.

 Because corrections data is always in dB, but the Y-axis of the analyzer is in absolute units, it is necessary to establish a reference line for display of the Corrections data.
 The reference line is halfway up the display and represents 0 dB of correction.
 It is labeled "0 dB CORREC".
 It is drawn in blue.
-(0,0,255) and is three pixels high.
-The green correction trace is drawn after all other traces and this reference blue line, so it sits "on top" of them.

 Corrections data is always in dB.
-Whatever dB value appears in the correction table represents the correction applied to that trace at that frequency.
+Whatever dB value appears in the correction table represents the correction to be applied to that trace at that frequency.
 So if a table entry shows 30 dB that means we ADD 30 dB to each trace to correct it before displaying it.
 By definition all points are connected.
 If a gap is desired for corrections data, enter 0 dB.